top of page

 Nothing feels better...than feeling better!

-Karen's goal is to help people feel better and live with less pain through expert personalized Myofascial Release Therapy, focusing on relief from chronic pain, stress, anxiety, and TMJ discomfort.
+Karen’s goal is simple: to help you feel better and live with less pain through personalized, expert care—especially if you’ve been dealing with chronic pain, stress, anxiety, or TMJ discomfort that hasn’t responded to other treatments.

-With over 30 years of experience as a Physical Therapist Assistant (retired), and 13 years as a Massage Therapist (active), she's helped thousands of clients "get their life back".
+With over 30 years of experience as a Physical Therapist Assistant (now retired) and continue to work as a Massage Therapist, she has helped thousands of clients finally “get their life back.”

 I look forward to working with you very soon!